LoZander/pathtracker/testlist.md

 - Input "d Test" should do nothing if the character by the name "Test" doesn't exist.
 - If there is no character in turn, input "r" should make it the first characters turn
 - If the first character is in turn, input "r" should change the turn to the next character
+- Invalid command word should cause an exception
+- Attempting to add a character who is already on the tracker does nothing (not added).